-- Hire a professional photographer and get a professional picture taken with different back drops.
+- Hire a professional photographer and get a professional picture taken with different backdrops.
 This should be your profile picture across all professional communication channels.
-You can have 2-3 versions of your profile pic as long as there is no major difference.
+You can have 2-3 versions of your profile pic but they should be similar.
 The primary goal is that people should instantly recognize you from your photo.

-- Create a nick name for yourself related to your industry.
+- Create a nickname for yourself related to your industry.
 For example, since I specialize in Digital Marketing I got the name Digital Deepak.
 Make sure that it is not too generic.
-It has to be unique enough to get consistent usernames/handles in many platforms.
+It has to be unique enough to get consistent usernames/handles at many platforms.
 If you google “Check social media usernames” you will find a lot of websites which will help you find out whether your username or handle is available across many social media websites.

-- Create a short and long elevator pitch for yourself.
-It is a description of yourself that you can communicate in 30-90 seconds, the average time it takes in an elevator.
-If someone asks who you are and what you do, you shouldn’t think on your feet.
-This elevator pitch will go into your about section is various online platforms.
-The short elevator pitch will also be your author bio if you are publishing an article in any publication.
+- Create a short and an extended elevator pitch for yourself.
+It is a description that you can communicate in 30-90 seconds, the average time it takes in an elevator.
+If someone asks who you are and what you do, you should respond with the elevator pitch instead of thinking on your feet and being all over the place.
+This elevator pitch can also be published on various online platforms.

-Your digital channels will be your primary tool to brand yourself online.
-The most important and central channel should be your primary blog.
 For example, this blog DigitalDeepak.com is my primary channel where I publish the best content and attract a huge audience.
-The other channels such as twitter, facebook, your secondary blog etc. should drive traffic to your primary channel.
+The other channels such as Twitter, Facebook, your secondary blog, etc. should link back and drive traffic to your primary channel.